AliceEHZz/COMM-DOC-md-user-doc/docs/home.md

 & querying a database using the SELECT statement. clauses like SELECT FROM WHERE GROUP BY HAVING ORDER BY;
 -->

-The goal of this document is to serve as an introduction to some of the SQL commands that Relational Databases share.
+The goal of this document is to serve as an introduction to basic SQL commands that Relational Databases share.

 ## Intended Users